jlevy/og-equity-compensation/README.md

 - 🄳 Preferred stock usually has a
-  [**liquidation preference (or preference)**](http://www.investopedia.com/terms/l/liquidation-preference.asp), meaning the preferred stock owner will be paid before the common stock owners when a [liquidity event](#sales-and-liquidity) happens, such as if the company is sold or IPOs.
+  [**liquidation preference (or preference)**](http://www.investopedia.com/terms/l/liquidation-preference.asp), meaning the preferred stock owners will be paid before the common stock owners when a [liquidity event](#sales-and-liquidity) happens, such as if the company is sold or IPOs.
 - 🄳 A company is in
   [**liquidation overhang**](https://equityzen.com/blog/startup-valuations-and-liquidation-preference-overhang/)